 Layer Lighting to Stay Alert

 Dimmable, multidirectional lighting will help balance the contrast, which is convenient for backlighting during videoconferencing.
-Warm, white LED lights are generally good investment for brightness that’s strong, but not uncomfortable.
-You can also avoid harsh glares by adding blinds, shades, or curtains to your home office.
+Warm, white LED lights are generally a good investment for brightness that’s strong, but not uncomfortable.

 Decorate Mindfully With Personalized Decor